superlinked/VectorHub/docs/articles/Vector-Indexes.md

 Vector 10: 0.801081734496685
 ```

 We can see that vectors 3, 9, and 7 (above) are the top three closest matches.
-Let's write a function to retreive these matches automatically:
+Let's write a function to retrieve these matches automatically:

 ```python
 # get top k vectors